willredington/livefront-referrals/README.md

 # **Referral System Documentation**

+Open in postman - `postman.zip`, import the collection

 ## **Overview**

 The Referral API enables users to create and manage referral requests, validate them, and complete the lifecycle when a referred user signs up.
 It includes functionality for tracking referral status and handling referral links.